hubabalvi/FYP-Project-Frontend/readme.txt

-Project by Nabeel Rizwan
+Project by Nabeel Rizwan, Uzair Baig and Hubab Alvi.

-This is the user mobile app
+This is the user mobile app.